-It is worth re-stating the reference in my 2005 Chairman's Report to the impact of the International Accounting Standards on an investment company like Platinum Capital Limited.
+It is worth re-stating the reference in my 2005 Chairman's Report to the impact of the International Accounting Standards on an investment company, like Platinum Capital Limited.
 "Under the International Accounting Standards recorded profits or losses will be much more variable.
-As changes in the market value of the Company's total assets are reflected through the profit and loss account, reported profits could look very unstable".
+As changes in the market value of the Company's total assets are reflected through the profit and loss account, reported profits could look very unstable.
+Sometimes, let us hope, such erratic movements will be upwards rather than downwards".